-The Power of the Press: A History of Print & Media
+Power of the Press: Marlborough Media

 The story of print media in Marlborough is a vivid reflection of the region's own development, marked by fierce political rivalries, burgeoning community identity, and technological change.
 From the very beginning, newspapers were not just sources of information but powerful tools used to champion causes and shape public opinion.
-The establishment of the first printing presses in the 1860s gave a powerful voice to the new province, a legacy that was carried for over 150 years by the region's most enduring masthead, the Marlborough Express.
+The establishment of the first printing presses in the 1860s gave a voice to the new province, a legacy that was carried for over 150 years by the region's most enduring masthead, the Marlborough Express.

 Listen to Full Article